Honor 20 Pro full review

 Price & availability

-This offer is available from Carphone Warehouse, which has the exclusive on the Phantom Blue colour at the moment.
+Of course, you may not want to buy the phone outright.
+There are contract offers available from Carphone Warehouse, which has the exclusive on the Phantom Blue colour.
 (It's not the usual Honor blue - it's more teal / turquoise).

 Features & design